Kent, Oxfordshire, Buckinghamshire, Berkshire, Surrey, West Sussex, East Sussex, Hampshire, Isle of Wight

 GROUPS IN THE SOUTH EAST

-This is a new social group run by Cole Burke.
-This will be held on the last Sunday of the month in Brighton’s Waterstones at 11am.
-Please contact firstname.lastname@example.org if you are interested in attending.
+This is a social group run by Cole Burke, open to new members, held on the last Sunday of the month at 11am.
+Please contact firstname.lastname@example.org for more details.

 CHICHESTER (discussion group)